““Let the beauty that we love be what we do.” ~Jalal ad-Din Rumi (1207-1273)

 When I was a kid, I didn’t really get the meaning of certain songs my mom would sing to me. ”When you’re smiling, when you’re smiling, the whole world smiles with you” made no sense to me.
 How could the whole world know when I was smiling?
 Facebook didn’t even exist yet.

 Conflict.
 It’s something most of us shy away from.
-After all, we paid our dues as teenagers.
-Now, as independent adults, we can choose to avoid it, like we now choose whether or not to clean our room or make our bed.
+After all, we paid our dues as teenagers, didn’t we?
+Oh, maybe that was just me.
+But, now as independent adults, we can choose to avoid it, like choosing whether or not to make our bed or do our chores.

 What’s the point of conflict anyway?
 Shouldn’t we avoid it…even when it’s unavoidable?
-Don’t we want World Peace, starting with “The Man in the Mirror” and all that?
-I’m conflicted. (pun intended…sorry) When given the choice of “fight or flight”, the latter seems more enjoyable.
+Make cookies, not war…and that sort of thing?
+Don’t we want world peace starting with the person in the mirror?
+I’m conflicted about conflict.
+When given the choice between fight or flight, the latter seems more enjoyable,especially if I’m headed to a tropical island!

 Oh, Conflict.
 Who knew a silver lining was part of your clever disguise.
 You rascal!

-I believe that “things happen for a reason.”
+Regardless, I decided to try to take it in stride instead of engaging my usual anxious, fear-ridden response.
+I believe that things happen for a reason.
 Ok, good, because my life lately is a real page-turner!
-What will happen next?!
-I also believe that the Universe, God, Source always provides.
+I’m curious what will happen next?!
+I also believe that the Universe/God/Source always provides.
 Wow.
-I can’t wait to see how they’ll get me out of this one!
+I can’t wait to see how they get me out of this one!

 Bottom line is, I still have CHOICES.